Menu

 Pavilion, shade structures, playground, volleyball court, bathhouses, restrooms, benches, trash receptacles, bicycle racks, drinking fountains.
 Beach wheelchairs available.
 1-mile paved/concrete walking path.

 Dogs: No dogs allowed from April to mid-September.
 Dogs must remain on leash.
-Scoop the poop!
+Please clean up after your pet!

 Boat Ramp: No